-SYDNEY SOUTH NSW 1235 3 Draft rule determination 3.1 The Commission's draft rule determination The Commission's draft rule determination is to make a more preferable rule.
-The draft rule enables, but does not mandate, the secondary trading of settlements residue distribution units through the existing settlements residue auctions facilitated by AEMO.
-The draft rule also prohibits the auction rules from placing additional risks related to secondary trading on AEMO and TNSPs.
-The Commission's more detailed reasons for making this draft rule determination are set out in section 3.4.
+3 Final rule determination 3.1 The Commission's final rule determination The Commission's final rule determination is to make a more preferable final rule.
+The final rule enables, but does not mandate AEMO to facilitate, the secondary trading of settlements residue distribution units through the existing settlements residue auctions.
+The final rule also implements a specific risk mitigation measure for seller default risk.
+The Commission's reasons for making this final rule determination are set out in section 3.4.

 This chapter outlines:

-- the rule making test for changes to the NER - the more preferable rule test - the assessment framework for considering the rule change request, and - the Commission's consideration of the more preferable draft rule against the national electricity objective.
-Further information on the legal requirements for making this draft rule determination is set out in Appendix B. 3.2 Rule making test 3.2.1 Achieving the national electricity objective The Commission may only make a rule if it is satisfied that the rule will, or is likely to, contribute to the achievement of the national electricity objective (NEO).41 This is the decision making framework that the Commission must apply.
-The NEO is:42 "to promote efficient investment in, and efficient operation and use of, electricity services for the long term interests of consumers of electricity with respect to: - (a) price, quality, safety, reliability and security of supply of electricity;and - (b) the reliability, safety and security of the national electricity system."
-The NEO captures the three dimensions of efficiency: productive (efficient operation), allocative (efficient use of) and dynamic efficiency (efficient investment).43 41 Section 88 of the NEL.
+- the rule making test for changes to the NER - the more preferable rule test - the assessment framework for considering the rule change request - the Commission's consideration of the more preferable final rule against the national electricity objective.
+Further information on the legal requirements for making this final rule determination is set out in Appendix B. 3.2 Rule making test 3.2.1 Achieving the national electricity objective Under the National Electricity Law (NEL) the Commission may only make a rule if it is satisfied that the rule will, or is likely to, contribute to the achievement of the national electricity objective (NEO).43 This is the decision making framework that the Commission must apply.
+The NEO is:44 "to promote efficient investment in, and efficient operation and use of, electricity services for the long term interests of consumers of electricity with respect to: - (a) price, quality, safety, reliability and security of supply of electricity; and - (b) the reliability, safety and security of the national electricity system" The NEO captures the three dimensions of efficiency: productive (efficient operation), allocative (efficient use of) and dynamic efficiency (efficient investment).45 43 Section 88 of the NEL.

-42 Section 7 of the NEL.
+44 Section 7 of the NEL.